The Octopus might very well be among the smartest creatures underwater, and we’ve only just begun to understand them!

-For the longest time, humans viewed octopi as little more than slightly advanced snails; a soft, strange animal with little or no abilities, aside from what was governed from its natural instincts that dictated it to eat and reproduce.
+For the longest time, humans viewed Octopuses as little more than slightly advanced snails; a soft, strange animal with little or no abilities, aside from what was governed from the natural instincts that dictated it eat and reproduce.

 National Geographic once filmed a 600-pound octopus squeezing through a tube with a diameter the size of a quarter!

-In recent years, marine biologist and aquariums worldwide have reported of impressive feats of skill and learning displayed by octopus, leading us to re-evaluating our notion of these fantastic creatures.
+In recent years, marine biologists and aquariums worldwide have reported impressive feats of skill and learning displayed by octopi, leading us to re-evaluate our understanding of these fantastic creatures.

-And not least these past of couple of weeks, with reports on octopi taking photographs of divers, and an octopus trying to escape its tank at Seattle Aquarium.
+And not least these past of a couple of weeks, with reports on octopuses taking photographs of divers, and an octopus trying to escape its tank at Seattle Aquarium.

 But these aren’t the only signs of octopus intelligence we’ve observed:

-Turned out the culprit was one of their octopi has become curious about a water recycling valve, and had managed to disassemble it and redirect a tube to pour out the water contents of the tank on to the floor.
+Turned out the culprit was one of their octopuses who had become curious about a water recycling valve.
+It managed to disassemble it and redirect a tube to pour out the water contents of the tank on to the floor.

-One of the most famous experiments done with octopi has had to do with observational learning, that is learning a skill simply seeing others performing it.
+One of the most famous experiments done with octopuses has had to do with observational learning, which is learning a skill simply seeing others performing it.

 See how this octopus opens a jar.

-Here is an amazing display of hunting skill by an octopus.
+Here is an amazing display of hunting skills by an octopus.

-Many types of octopi use tools, from using rocks to crack open clams, to carrying around coconut shells to be used for protection from a predator.
+Many types of octopuses use tools, from using rocks to crack open clams, to carrying around coconut shells to be used for protection from a predator.

 Tool use is generally considered one of the strongest denominators of intelligence.

-In particular the use of coconut halves have caught researchers’ interest, as these octopuses seek out, pick up, and transport the coconut shells, with the seemingly sole purpose of using it for cover if attacked.
+In particular, the use of coconut halves has caught researchers’ interest, as these octopuses seek out, pick up, and transport the coconut shells, with the seemingly sole purpose of using it for cover if attacked.